luckypratap23/ai-lecture-summarizer/README.md

 cd backend
 npm start
 ```
-Server will run on `http://localhost:4000`
+Server will run on the configured backend URL (Railway for production, localhost:4000 for development)

 #### Frontend Development Server
 ```bash